Mathmagician8191/Liberty-Chess/Standards/ULCI.md

     * cp <x>
       The score from the client's point of view in centipawns.
     * wdl <w> <d> <l>
-      The predicted change of a win, draw or loss permill.
+      The predicted change of a win, draw or loss for the client permill.
     * mate <y>
       mate in y moves, not plies.
       If the client is getting mated use negative values for y.